• Proposed

 Habitat and Ecology

-Ectomycorrhizal with conifers; especially Fir (Abies spp.), Western Hemlock (Tsuga heterophylla), and Douglas-fir (Pseudotsuga menziesii).
-Believed to be restricted to mature and old growth forest, although many records do not disclose habitat information.
-Fruit bodies are solitary or scattered from ground, fruiting in spring.
+It is ectomycorrhizal with conifers, especially Fir (Abies spp.), Western Hemlock (Tsuga heterophylla) and Douglas-fir (Pseudotsuga menziesii).
+It is believed to be restricted to mature and old growth forest, although many records do not disclose habitat information.
+Fruit bodies are solitary or scattered from ground, with fruiting in spring.

 Threats